liquidctl/liquidctl/docs/developer/style-guide.md

 Read [PEP 8], then immediately watch Raymond Hettinger's [Beyond PEP 8] talk.
 Write code somewhere between those lines.

 In this repository, newer drivers are usually better examples than older ones.
-Experience with the domain helps to write better code...
-Who would have thought that, right?
+Experience with the domain helps to write better code.

 Try to keep lines around 80-ish columns wide; in some modules 100-ish columns may be more suited, but definitively try to avoid going beyond that.

-Be consistent within a given module.
-Try to be consistent between similar modules.
+Be consistent within a given module; *try* to be consistent between similar modules.

 [PEP 8]: https://pep8.org/